gutlessCGH/RONBM/README.md

 If the specific icon isn't automatically applied for a distro, the easiest solution is just to rename the correct one to os_linux.png or os_unknown.png.

+The partition of the install can be renamed to match the distro/icon or vice versa.

 More extensive fixes can be done by adding a boot stanza to /boot/EFI/refind/refind.conf

 **Example**